eafflu/runtime/README.md

 enemy.y = groundY-50;
 ```

-And finally add it to the game
+Finally you can call `addGameItem()` in order to show the enemy on screen.

 ```js
 game.addGameItem(enemy);
 ```

-When that is done correctly you should see something a red square on the screen
+When that is done correctly you should see a red square on the screen.

 ![Red Square](https://i.imgur.com/MrpvAjk.png)

 Feel free to customize how your enemy looks.
-Try making it bigger, or drawing more shapes.
+Try making it bigger or drawing some other shapes.

 # Step 15 - Game Item Properties

 The variable `enemy` is an object created by `createGameItem()` which has a number of properties you can set in order to customize how the item behaves in the game.
-In this step, we are going to look at a bunch of those properties.
+In this step, we are going to play around with those properties.
 You will write this code in `js/level01.js` anywhere after you have declared and initialized the `enemy` variable.

 ## velocityX/velocityY

-You may have noticed that our enemy is not moving like the sawblades in the previous steps.
-That is because a game item does not have any velocity be default.
+You may have noticed that our enemy is not moving like the saw blades in the previous steps.
+That is because a game item created by `createGameItem` does not have any *velocity* when it is first created.
 A game item's `velocityX` property says how many pixels it will move in the X direction for each frame.
-Similairly, the `velocityY` property says how many pixels it will move in the Y direciton for each frame.
+Similarly, the `velocityY` property says how many pixels it will move in the Y direction for each frame.

 Try writing this: